Why Choose USF

 The GRE (Graduate Record Exam) is optional and not required for admission.
 An applicant may want to submit their GRE results if they believe it might strengthen their application.

 An official TOEFL, IELTS or PTE score is required of international applicants.
-A minimum TOEFL score of 90 (internet-based) or 577 (paper-based) is required for consideration.
+A minimum TOEFL score of 90 (internet-based) is required for consideration.
 The USF school code for the GRE and the TOEFL is 4850.
 The department code is not necessary.
 A minimum IELTS score of 6.5 or higher and a PTE score of 60 or higher is required for admission review.

 After review of an application, coursework in USF's Intensive English Program may be recommended or required.